-Your assessment will either be External (E) such as an official exam set by Pearson, Synoptic (S) which means the task is set by Pearson or Internal (I), approved by Pearson but assessed by your teacher.
+Assessment will either be External (E) such as an official exam set by Pearson, Synoptic (S) which means the task is set by Pearson or Internal (I), approved by Pearson but assessed by the teacher.

-Unit 1: The World of Travel and Tourism Unit type: External Exam / Mandatory Unit Guided learning hours: 90 Unit in brief:
+Unit 1: The World of Travel and Tourism

+Unit type: External Exam / Mandatory Unit

 The travel and tourism industry in the UK is growing and is of major importance to the economy.
-In this unit, you will develop the skills needed to examine, interpret and analyse a variety of statistics that measure the importance of tourism to the UK.
-There are many influences on the industry and they are changing all the time, currently the long term effects of COVID.
+In this unit, students will develop the skills needed to examine, interpret, and analyse a variety of statistics that measure the importance of tourism to the UK.
+There are many influences on the industry, and they are changing all the time, currently the long-term effects of COVID.
 Some of them are within the control of travel organisations, while others are beyond their control.
-You will need to know how organisations react to changes and trends to determine their present and future operating policies.
+Students will need to know how organisations react to changes and trends to determine their present and future operating policies.